 I had an additional problem, that of a bent light.
 The plastic LED housing was curved (downward) and this further made the light appear droopy.
 I don’t know how widespread this is.

-I quickly decided to upgrade the light for something more suitable for a planted aquarium and put on a Finnex FugeRay Planted +.
+I quickly decided to upgrade the light for something more suitable for a planted aquarium and first put on a Finnex FugeRay Planted + (and now a Finnex Planted+ 24/7 HLC).
 However, I fully understand that many people will be well suited to keep the stock light.
 I wanted to revisit the droop issue and offer a few simple methods to get that light level again.
 They are presented in order of simple to more complex.

 Method 1: Tighten the Screw